CapTen101/BP-Social-Network-App/README.md

 - Zod for schema validation for entities
 - Mocha, Sinon, and Chai for tests

+## Architecture & Design

+The project follows a layered architecture with clear separation of concerns:

+- Web Layer (routes/middleware) - handles HTTP requests/responses
+- Application Layer (services) - contains business logic
+- Entity Layer (models/validation) - defines entities and validation rules
+- Infrastructure Layer (repositories) - abstracts data access

+This structure makes the code testable and maintainable.
+Each layer can be tested independently, and changes in one layer don't affect others.

+### Design Patterns Used

+**Repository Pattern**
+- Data access is abstracted behind interfaces (PostsRepository, CommentsRepository, LikesRepository)
+- Currently using in-memory storage, but can easily swap to a database later

+**Factory Pattern**
+- Using `createPostsRouter()` and `createServer()` functions initialising different repositories

+**Service Pattern**
+- Our PostsService contains the entire business logic instead of residing directly in routes
+- Routes -> services -> repositories (separation of concerns between layers)

+**Dependency Injection**
+- Dependencies are injected through constructors

+**Middleware Pattern**
+- Using ErrorHandler and validateUUIDParam() for validating schema via middleware pattern

+**Chain Of Responsibility Pattern**
+- Express.JS beautifully implements the COR pattern via the `app.use()` & `next()` call inside the routes.
+- Multiple handlers/routers can be 'chained' together to achieve modular functionality.

+### Code Quality

+**Type Safety**
+- Using TypeScript in strict mode
+- Zod schemas for runtime validation
+- Using UUIDv4 from node's `crypto` package (minimal collisions between generated IDs)

+**Error Handling**
+- Declared custom error classes (NotFoundError, ValidationError, ConflictError) for better error handling
+- Centralized error handler maps errors to HTTP status codes

+### Testing

+The project has comprehensive test coverage (34 tests in total):

+**Unit Tests** (posts.service.utc.test.ts)
+- Test pure business logic in isolation

+**Integration Tests** (posts.api.itc.test.ts)
+- Test API behavior end-to-end

+### Technical Decisions

+**In-Memory Storage**
+- Chose in-memory data atructures for simplicity and fast development
+- Repository pattern makes it easy to swap to a database later
+- Good for the current purpose of Assignment/MVP/demo

+**Zod for Validation**
+- Provides type-safe validation

+**Factory Functions**
+- Better for testing (can inject dependencies)
+- Avoids singleton patterns
+- More flexible approach

+**Custom Error Classes**
+- Easy to map to HTTP status codes

+### Performance

+- Using Map data structures for O(1) constant time access
+- Idempotent operations (safe to retry)

 ## Getting Started

 1. Install dependencies